Davenport Bank and Trust: History

 Henry Lischer and H.H.
 Anderson formed German Savings Bank in 1869.
 Davenport had a large German community and it contributed to the bank's success.
 By the 1890s the city had become the financial center of the region and the state.
 German Savings Bank took over Citizens National Bank in 1906, and it merged with the Farmers and Mechanics Savings Bank in 1910.
 By 1916 it was the largest bank in Iowa.
 Because of anti-German sentiments that resulted from World War I the bank's name was changed in 1918 to American Commercial and Savings Bank.

 As the 1920s began, Davenport had 11 banks.
 American Commercial and Savings Bank absorbed the Security Savings Bank at this time.
 They had this building constructed in 1927.
 The new building reflected the significance of the bank in the community, and it has dominated the city's skyline since it was built.
 As a result of the Great Depression, it absorbed Iowa National Bank, the Citizens Trust and Savings Bank, and the Farmers and Merchants Bank and was one of five banks in the city that was still active when President Franklin Roosevelt signed the Emergency Banking Act in 1933.
 The others included: Bechtel Trust Company, Northwest Davenport Savings Bank, Union Savings Bank and Trust, and Home Savings Bank.
 It was one of only two banks to re-open in Davenport.
 The bank changed its name at this time to Davenport Bank and Trust Company under the direction of E.P.
 Adler.
 By 1936, it rebuilt itself to become the second largest bank in Iowa.

 V.O.
 Figge became associated with the bank in 1931 as a bank examiner and served as vice-president, president and CEO into the 1990s.
 The bank's assets were at $1.5 million the year this building was completed and they grew to $100 million by 1960, once again making this the state's largest bank.
 In 1966, Davenport Bank built a Modern Movement drive-in banking facility on its surface parking lot at the northeast corner of Third and Main Streets.
-To replace the surface lot, a modern parking structure and additional space for the bank was built adjacent to the west side of the building in 1971.
-In 1984 the bank realized a net income of $1.6 billion, which marked its fifty-sixth straight year of growth.
+To replace the surface lot, a modern parking structure and additional space for the bank were built adjacent to the west side of the building in 1971.

 Davenport Bank & Trust was sold to Norwest Bank of Minneapolis in 1993 and became part of Wells Fargo following the merger of the two large banks in November 1998.
 In 2005 the building was purchased by Financial District Properties.
 A $7.5 million renovation project in 2013 converted the building's fifth, ninth, tenth and eleventh floors into 29 market rate apartments.
 Wells Fargo Bank remained alongside other commercial and residential tenants until the weekend of April 23–24, 2016 when it moved its operations to the redeveloped Putnam-Parker Block.
 The building was renamed Davenport Bank Apartments.